Open Bible Data Home About News OET Key

 ULTAnd at the ninth hour, Jesus cried out with a loud voice, “Eloi, Eloi, lema sabachthani?” which is translated, “My God, my God, why did you forsake me?”

-USTAt three o’clock Jesus called out, “Eloi, Eloi, lama sabachthani?”
-That means, “My God, my God, why have you deserted me?”
+USTAt three o’clock in the afternoon, Jesus shouted, “Eloi, Eloi, lema sabachthani?”
+That means, “My God, my God, why did you abandon me?”

 BSBAt the ninth hour, Jesus cried out in a loud voice, “Eloi, Eloi, lema sabachthani?” which means, “My God, My God, why have You forsaken Me?”[fn]